You’re sitting at your desk going through your emails and you see the subject line: Request for Meeting: Quality Assurance Audit.

 - Respond immediately and enthusiastically

 If you’ve answered 1 or 2, you need to read the rest of this blog post!
-If you answered 3 you should know that you’ve been added to the secret Quality Manager list, which means every time there is an audit you’ll be picked.
+If you answered 3 you should know that you’ve been added to the secret Quality Manager list.
+This means every time there is an audit you’ll be picked.

 Why do the quality team have to bug me with this audit crap?